All Episodes

 We've got President Trump.

-I'd rather have a guy in a three-piece suit telling me which way the wind is gonna blow, and every once in a while putting an expletive in there than a guy walking around telling me how you let little kids touch his hairy legs.
+I'd rather have a guy in a three-piece suit telling me which way the wind is going to blow and every once in a while put an expletive in there than a guy walking around telling me how he let little kids touch his hairy legs.

-I'm sorry, like you know, you just some things just are what they are.
+You know, you just, some things just are what they are.

 He's got all these houses that he takes the toilets out of to avoid tax implications.